-Now this is where everyone screws up.
+Now this is where we have seen many people screw up.
 You will need a diverse team of experts to guide you in making your vision a reality.
 This includes a designer, an architect, multiple engineers, a certified extraction equipment manufacturer and a project manager.

 This is not a light decision to make.
-The extraction industry is so new and specialized that most of these professionals, including architects and engineers, have no clue about the vital intricacies of building a lab that is not only compliant, but also meets the unique needs of your business.
+The extraction industry is so new and specialized that most of these professionals, including architects and engineers, are inexperienced in the vital intricacies of building a cannabis extraction lab that is not only compliant, but also meets the unique needs of your business.

 Choosing the wrong team, or a wrong team member, can be very costly, in terms of both time and money.
 Even a two month delay can mean millions in lost revenue and strategic advantage.
-A lab that has poor work flow or missing key ingredients can be disastrous to your ongoing business.
+A lab that has poor workflow, or missing key ingredients, can be disastrous to your ongoing extraction business.

 By the time you are ready to build, you should have a full list of equipment and production processes laid out.
 It is your team’s job to make this vision into a final construction print.
 Once you have a set of stamped architectural drawings, you will be ready to hire a contractor, obtain final municipal approval and start construction.

 With the solid guidance from your professional team, finding a contractor should be one of the easier parts of the process.
 Like for any commercial build, you should simply find a general contractor with a stellar reputation for quality and timely work.

 With the assistance of your team, you should already know all the equipment to purchase for your cannabis extraction business.
 During the lab construction, you should start ordering your equipment.
 Work with your equipment manufacturer to target lead times, delivery, and installation times.